brainlife/docs/docs/tutorial/t1w-tutorial-practice.md

     * report coefficient and plot
 1. Identify the correlation (r) coefficient between the vertex numbers of the somatosensory cortex (S1) and the prefrontal cortex.
     * report coefficient and plot
-1. Identify the correlation (r) coefficient between the white matter and gray matter volumes of both the left and righ hemispheres.
+1. Identify the correlation (r) coefficient between the white matter and gray matter volumes of both the left and right hemispheres.
     * report coefficient and plot